8 window treatments every homeowner should know

 #8.
 Stained glass window film

-The stained glass window film injects colors to an otherwise boring room.
+The stained glass window film injects colours to an otherwise boring room.
 It provides added privacy without blocking the view.

 Tip: Stain glass window films come in many types of designs.
-In addition, they throw interesting, dynamic colored light patterns throughout the room, throughout the day when the sunlight passes through.
+In addition, they throw interesting, dynamic coloured light patterns throughout the room, throughout the day when the sunlight passes through.

 Do you love what you’ve seen?
 Contact us for a non-obligated consultation now.